How to be an AWESOME Get Folked 2020 Host

 What are my responsibilities for the concert itself?

-Besides being a host, filling the seats and providing the basic area for the concert, we find that hosts play a tremendously important role in creating a positive listening environment.
+Besides being a host, filling the seats, and providing the basic area for the concert, we find that hosts play a tremendously important role in creating a positive listening environment.
 When you’re guests see you valuing the lyrics and wanting to give your energy to the performance, they will almost always follow suit.
-We recommend scheduling in time before the show and between sets for you and your guests to catch up and socialize.
+We recommend scheduling time before the show for you and your guests to catch up and socialize.
 Especially if you're a person who really cares about everyone having a great time, when it's time for the concert to begin we challenge you to take a break from being a host, find a comfy spot up front, and experience the show as an audience member with everyone else!!

 Are children permitted?